JuliaAI/MLJ.jl/doc/adding_new_models.md

 The types of the training data `X` and `y` should be whatever is required by the package for the training algorithm and declared in the `fit` type signature for safety.
-It is understood that `fit` only uses `rows` for training.
 Checks not specific to the package (e.g., dimension matching checks) should be left to higher levels of the interface to avoid code duplication.